zfs-old-crap/linkytime/docs/UserGuide.md

 * The index refers to the index number shown in the displayed module list.
 * The index **must be a positive integer** 1, 2, 3, …​ that is within the range of the module list.
 * Use the `f/` flag to force delete the module and all its associated meetings.
-<div markdown="span" class="alert alert-warning">:exclamation: **Caution:** This action is irreversible, and it is not possible to recover the deleted meetings and module. </div>
+<div markdown="span" class="alert alert-warning">:exclamation: **Caution:** This action is irreversible, and it is not possible to recover any deleted meetings and module. </div>

 Examples: